EmmGlezz/EmmGlezz/README.md

 *   🌍  I'm based in Sydney
 *   🖥️  See my portfolio at [https://emilianogonzalez.com/](http://emilianogonzalez.com)
 *   ✉️  You can contact me at [contact@emilianogonzalez.com](mailto:contact@emilianogonzalez.com)
-*   🧠  I'm learning Typescript and Redux
+*   🧠  I'm learning Typescript and Nextjs
 *   🤝  I'm open to collaborating on Any crazy ideas
 *   ⚡  You'll see me as a Fortune 500 CEO one day ;)